yousefelassal/quote-cron/README.md

 > Make the most of yourself, for that is all there is of you.

 > There is nothing impossible to him who will try.

+> I'm a great believer in luck and I find the harder I work, the more I have of it.